-This Alfredo sauce recipe is the ultimate creamy, garlicky comfort food!
+This Alfredo sauce with cream cheese is the ultimate creamy, garlicky comfort food!
 It uses simple everyday ingredients and only takes about 15 minutes to make.
 Use this sauce to make the best ever Fettuccine Alfredo!

 This homemade Alfredo sauce is easy to prepare, and if you're making it with pasta, the whole meal only takes as much time to cook as it does to boil the pasta!
 The whole family is sure to love it.
 When you want a treat, this is sure to hit the spot.